NVIDIA/TensorRT-Incubator/examples/nanogpt/README.md

     Loading weights from pretrained model: 'gpt2'
     Do people really like using ONNX?

-    This is something that I felt I could
+    This is something that I'm very excited
     ```
      -->
     <!-- Tripy Test: EXPECTED_STDOUT End -->